 - Place toys just out of reach on the floor to encourage crawling.

-- Read to your baby every day and give him board books to "read" on his own.
+- Read to your baby every day and give them board books to "read" on their own and explore.

-- Give your baby things he can manipulate -- like stacking cups, blocks, pots and pans, and squeaky toys.
+- Give your baby things they can manipulate -- like stacking cups, blocks, pots and pans, and squeaky toys.

 Baby Safety Tips

-Your baby may soon be propelling himself around, so continue child-proofing your home:
+Your baby may soon be propelling themselves around, so continue child-proofing your home:

-- Create a baby-proof safe area where he can move and explore to his heart's content.
+- Create a baby-proof safe area where they can move and explore to their heart's content.

-- Keep older children's toys -- ones with small parts -- away from baby.
+- Keep older children's toys -- ones with small parts -- away from the baby.